Nakasendo Hiking Adventures: Your Ultimate Travel Guide for Japan’s Historic Postal Trail

 Is it worth getting a meal plan on the Nakasendo?

 We opted for the meal plan when staying in Magome (at Magome Chaya) and in Tsumago (at Shimosagaya), as we had heard that all eateries close between 1600h and 1700h.
-This may be true for Tsumago, however, in Magome and Narai, these are the dining options that are open longer:
+This may be true for Tsumago.
+However, in Magome and Narai, there are dining options that are open longer, including:

-• Haginoya [Google Maps location] (a Kaiseki restaurant at the entrance of Magome coming from Nakatsugawa) is also open at night.
+• Haginoya [Google Maps location] is a Kaiseki restaurant at the entrance of Magome from Nakatsugawa.
+It is also open at night.

 • Kanameya [Google Maps location] in Narai opposite the Kami-Toiya Museum is open daily for dinner.

-Nakatsugawa and Kiso-Fukushima are larger towns with a number of dining options.
+Nakatsugawa and Kiso-Fukushima are larger towns with several dining options.

 That said, meal plans are a great choice even when other dining options are available.
-They are always substantial – great after a long day of hiking – and allow hikers to experience local specialities and flavours in a relaxed atmosphere.
-And so far, all meal plans we’ve had in Japan were a feast for the eyes and our taste buds.
+They are always substantial—great after a long day of hiking—and allow hikers to experience local specialities and flavours in a relaxed atmosphere.
+So far, all meal plans we’ve had in Japan were a feast for the eyes and our taste buds.

 meal plan dinner at magome chaya